syscrsh/scripts/README.md

 - execute in the folder where you keep your git projects

-- it will print a short status about each projects, letting you quickly check the state of your project folders
+- it will print a short status about each projects, letting you quickly check the state of your various projects

 [sync.sh](sync.sh)